sciZer0/7/v/README.md

 Transaction Fees are paid by Account Owners to process transactions (instructions) on the blockchain.

-Rents are paid by Account Owners to keep accounts' data stored on the blockchain.
+Rental Fees are paid by Account Owners to keep accounts' data stored on the blockchain.

-Both Transaction Fees and Rents are paid in the Vote token (in Hands).
+Both Transaction Fees and Rental Fees are paid in the Vote token (in Hands).

-All (100%) Transaction Fees and all (100%) Rents paid are burned 🔥.
+All (100%) Transaction Fees and all (100%) Rental Fees paid are burned 🔥.

-Thanks to this new token-burning mechanism — along with the new approach to consensus (described below) — the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the constantly-increasing scarcity**.
+Thanks to this new comprehensive fee-burning mechanism — along with the new approach to consensus (described below) — the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the constantly-increasing scarcity**.

 <br>